crolfs47/odin-rails-members-only/README.md

 # odin-rails-members-only
 ## The Odin Project - Members Only

-Build an exclusive clubhouse where your members can write anonymous posts.
-Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.
+Build a website where users can register, login, and write blog posts.
+Only logged-in users can see who wrote a post.

 ## Languages/Technologies used:
  - Rails